 The data itself can reside on a variety of storage devices or systems, from hard disk drives (HDDs) to solid state drives (SSDs) to the public cloud.
 Regardless of where the data is stored, DFS can be set up either as a standalone (or independent) namespace, with just one host server, or domain-based namespace with multiple host servers.

 When a user clicks a file name to access that data, the DFS checks several servers, depending on where the user is located, then serves up the first available copy of the file in that server group.
 This prevents any of the servers from getting too bogged down when lots of users are accessing files, and also keeps data available despite server malfunction or failure.

 Through the DFS file replication feature, any changes made to a file are copied to all instances of that file across the server nodes.

-There are many DFS solutions designed to help enterprises manage, organise, and access their data files, but most of those DFS solutions include the following features:
+There are many DFS solutions designed to help enterprises manage, organize, and access their data files, but most of those solutions include the following features:

 - Access transparency – users access files as if they are stored locally on their own workstations

 - Location transparency – host machines don’t need to know where the file data actually is because the DFS manages that

 - File locking – the system locks down files in use across locations to prevent two users from different locations making changes to the same file at the same time